Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 ## Drop Database

-This lesson outlines two good solutions for resolving database schema conflicts.
+This resource outlines a solution for resolving database schema conflicts.

 While less ideal, it is perfectly reasonable to resolve database schema conflicts for our development database by recreating the database in the migrations with the following commands: